Missouri Economic Dashboard

 News

-Missouri’s Purchasing Managers’ Index (PMI) for September 2025 was 47.1, a decline of 7.3 points from the August level of 54.4.
-In comparison, the Mid-America Region index dipped to 49.8 in September.
-The monthly Mid-America Business Conditions Survey conducted by Creighton University is considered a key economic indicator.
+Missouri’s Purchasing Managers’ Index (PMI) for March 2026 decreased 8.8 percent to 50.4 from a region high of 59.2 in February.
+The Creighton University Mid-America Business Conditions Index, a leading economic indicator for the nine-state region stretching from Minnesota to Arkansas, moved above growth neutral for March to its highest level since March 2025.
 It measures such factors as new orders, production, supplier delivery times, backlogs, inventories, prices, employment, import orders and exports.
-Typically, a score greater than 50 indicates an expansionary economy while a score below 50 forecasts a more sluggish economy.
+Typically, a score greater than 50 indicates an expansionary economy while a score below 50 forecasts a sluggish economy.
+The US March 2026 PMI® for Manufacturing registered 52.7, up 0.3 from February.

-Missouri’s Purchasing Managers’ Index (PMI) for September 2025 was 47.1, a decline of 7.3 points from the August level of 54.4.
-In comparison, the Mid-America Region index dipped to 49.8 in September.
-The monthly Mid-America Business Conditions Survey conducted by Creighton University is considered a key economic indicator.
+Missouri’s Purchasing Managers’ Index (PMI) for March 2026 decreased 8.8 percent to 50.4 from a region high of 59.2 in February.
+The Creighton University Mid-America Business Conditions Index, a leading economic indicator for the nine-state region stretching from Minnesota to Arkansas, moved above growth neutral for March to its highest level since March 2025.
 It measures such factors as new orders, production, supplier delivery times, backlogs, inventories, prices, employment, import orders and exports.
-Typically, a score greater than 50 indicates an expansionary economy while a score below 50 forecasts a more sluggish economy.
+Typically, a score greater than 50 indicates an expansionary economy while a score below 50 forecasts a sluggish economy.
+The US March 2026 PMI® for Manufacturing registered 52.7, up 0.3 from February.